Otavalo market visit 1946

 Otavalo market, 1946

-Finally, the Hotel Doña Esther is a perfect base to visit the Otavalo market & the area around.
-A cozy, quiet, little hotel, located in the center of Otavalo.
+A cozy, quiet, small but personal place, located in the center of Otavalo.
 Just a few blocks away from the main market squares.

 Hotel Doña Esther Otavalo